JohannesBuchner/Xstack/README.md

 1) X-ray has much fewer photon counts (Poisson), meaning that spectral **counts and uncertainties cannot be scaled simultaneously** (as compared to optical);
 2) X-ray has non-diagonal, complex response, meaning that the **response needs to be taken into account** when stacking.

 To tackle these issues, we develop <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span>: a open-source, and comprehensive standalone pipeline code for X-ray spectral stacking.
 The methodology is to first sum all (rest-frame) PI spectra, without any scaling; and then sum the response files (ARFs and RMFs), each with appropriate weighting factors to preserve the overall spectral shape.
+The preservation of Poisson statistics for the data (and Gaussian for the background) ensures the validity of subsequent spectral fitting (via e.g., XSPEC).

 ## Key features of <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span>